-(i) Transfer to a Safe Job
+(I) Transfer to a Safe Job

-- (i) Where an employee is pregnant and, in the opinion of a registered medical practitioner, illness or risks arising out of the pregnancy or hazards connected with the work assigned to the employee make it inadvisable for the employee to continue at her present work, the employee is to be transferred to a safe job, if the employer deems it practicable, until maternity leave commences. - (ii) In circumstances where the employer is unable to provide a safe job for the employee the employee will continue to be paid at the normal rate of salary for the employee's ordinary hours of work for the period of the risk.
-The period of risk ends with the commencement of maternity leave or six weeks before the expected date of confinement, whichever is earlier.

-(j) Returning to Work After a Period of Parental Leave

-- (i) An employee is to notify of their intention to return to work after a period of parental leave at least four weeks prior to the expiration of the leave. - (ii) An employee is to notify of their intention to return to work on a part-time basis after a period of parental leave at least 8 weeks prior to the expiration of leave to enable the employer to satisfy the requirements of these provisions. - (iii) When an employee returns to work after a period of parental leave an employee is entitled to undertake the duties allocated to them immediately before proceeding on parental leave and which the employee would have continued to undertake but for taking parental leave: - (1) if the female employee was moved to safe duties because of the pregnancy immediately before the move; or - (2) if the female employee began working part-time because of the pregnancy immediately before the part-time work began; or - (3) otherwise immediately before the employee commenced maternity leave, except duties for which the employee was in receipt of a higher or more responsible duties allowances, unless the employee resumes those duties upon returning to work.

-(iv) If those duties no longer exist, the employer is to assign similar duties at the same classification, as appropriate, to the employee.
+- (i) Where an employee is pregnant and, in the opinion of a registered medical practitioner, illness or risks arising out of the pregnancy or hazards connected with the work assigned to the employee make it inadvisable for the employee to continue at their present work, the employee is to be transferred to a safe job, if the employer deems it practicable, until parental leave under this clause commences. - (ii) In circumstances where the employer is unable to provide a safe job for the employee the employee will continue to be paid at the normal rate of pay for the employee's ordinary hours of work for the period of the risk.
+The period of risk ends with the commencement of parental leave or six weeks before the expected date of birth, whichever is earlier. - (m) Returning to Work After a Period of Parental Leave - (i) An employee is to notify of their intention to return to work after a period of parental leave at least four weeks prior to the expiration of the leave. - (ii) An employee is to notify of their intention to return to work on a part-time basis after a period of parental leave at least 8 weeks prior to the expiration of leave to enable the employer to satisfy the requirements of these provisions. - (iii) When an employee returns to work after a period of parental leave an employee is entitled to undertake the duties allocated to them immediately before proceeding on parental leave and which the employee would have continued to undertake but for taking parental leave: - (1) if an employee who was pregnant was moved to safe duties because of the pregnancy immediately before the move; or - (2) if an employee who was pregnant began working part-time because of the pregnancy- immediately before the part-time work began; or - (3) otherwise immediately before the employee commenced parental leave, except duties for which the employee was in receipt of a higher or more responsible duties allowances, unless the employee resumes those duties upon returning to work. - (iv) If those duties no longer exist, the employer is to assign similar duties at the same classification, as appropriate, to the employee.

-(k) Right to Request
+(n) Right to Request